 Crohn’s disease is an inflammatory bowel disease (IBD).
 The condition causes the lining of the digestive tract to become inflamed leading to abdominal pain, severe diarrhea and in some cases malnutrition.
 Inflammation affects the layers of the patient’s bowel tissue.
 The painful, sometimes debilitating condition can have life-threatening complications for some patients.
+If you or a loved one is experiences symptoms related to Crohn's disease, it is best to reach out to an experienced Los Angeles colorectal surgeon like Dr. Zuri Murrell as soon as possible.

 There is no cure for Crohn’s disease, however Dr. Murrell is able to deliver Crohn's disease treatment in the form of IBD treatment, which will reduce the symptoms of the condition and possibly even cause a remission.
+A colonoscopy in Los Angeles is a typical exam Dr. Murrell typically provides to further examine the signs and symptoms related to Crohn's disease.

 Signs and symptoms of Crohn's disease: